miaucl/docker2mqtt/README.md

 Data is published to the topic `docker/<DOCKER2MQTT_HOSTNAME>/<container>/events` using JSON serialization.
 It will arrive whenever a change happens and its type can be inspected in [type_definitions.py](https://github.com/miaucl/docker2mqtt/blob/master/docker2mqtt/type_definitions.py) or the documentation.

 Data is also published to the topic `docker/<DOCKER2MQTT_HOSTNAME>/<container>/stats` using JSON serialization.
-It will arrive every `STATS_RECORD_SECONDS` seconds or so can be inspected in [type_definitions.py](https://github.com/miaucl/docker2mqtt/blob/master/docker2mqtt/type_definitions.py) or the documentation.
+It will arrive every `STATS_RECORD_SECONDS` seconds or so and its type can be inspected in [type_definitions.py](https://github.com/miaucl/docker2mqtt/blob/master/docker2mqtt/type_definitions.py) or the documentation.

 ## Home Assistant